 International internships.
 In conjunction with other programs such as the Masters of Business Administration and Masters of Arts in Teaching, MHCL participates in international internships in foreign countries.
 In the past we have taken trips to China, England and South Africa.
 These trips include cultural experiences as well as tours and lectures with health care providers that educate you on the architecture of the health care system in that country.
 In most cases these countries have either socialized or nationalized health care.
 The internship gives you an opportunity to contrast health care in the U.S. with health care in a nationalized system.
 The experience culminates with a research paper contrasting U.S. health care with the system experienced on the trip.

 Individualized internship.
 Occasionally you may find an internship opportunity with your current employer or another provider that interests you.
 You would submit an internship proposal to the program director for review.
 If approved, the program director will work with you and the provider to establish an internship experience that benefits both you and the employer, but also meets university requirements for capstone course completion.

 Friends University encouraged me to explore gaps of service in the healthcare sector and prepared me with the skills to help lead change.
 Due to my research at Friends, Via Christi Health has implemented our nation’s first human trafficking education program and protocol for healthcare professionals.Nicole Ensminger, Health Care Leadership Graduate 2014

-A degree in Health Care Leadership can be used in more ways than you may think.
+A degree in Master of Health Care Leadership can be used in more ways than you may think.
 Take a look at some of the potential careers that can result from this area of study.Learn More

 Graduate Student Career Development Plan